‘This is what bullying does’: Distraught UK mom posts image of 6-year-old in hospital bed

 “This is my child who when addressing the issues with her school we were told ‘Its [sic] just 6 year olds being 6 year olds’.
 This is my child who was told by the school she should be the one feeling ashamed and be snuck in a side door of a morning.
 This is my child who her school failed her so badly that we had to move her schools.”

-Golledge’s post has since gone viral, garnering over 261,000 reactions, with people from all over the globe flooding her inbox with messages of support.
+Golledge’s post went viral, garnering over 261,000 reactions, with people from all over the globe flooding her inbox with messages of support.

 In another Facebook post, Golledge thanked these strangers for their incredibly kind messages.